Creative Uses of the Close Up Shot in Filmmaking

 Now that we’ve got a definition, let’s take a look at when you would use one.

 This shot is useful for showcasing the emotions and reactions of characters or showing details on objects.

 The close shot provides the viewer a detailed and intimate look at a character and is the best tool a director has for conveying a character’s emotional state of mind; it draws us into the subject’s space and helps us understand their feelings.

 You can also use a close shot to reveal details or information about objects or settings, so there is some flexibility to the shot, but by and large, it’s a character-focused shot that helps directors amplify the emotion of a scene.

-But don’t take my word for it, let’s dive into some examples of close-up shots.
+But don’t take my word for it, let’s dive into some examples.

 Close-up Shot Examples

 Perhaps more than any other shot, memorable close shots have a way of imprinting themselves on your brain.
 That’s certainly the case with our first example, a bold and big close up shot from Stanely Kubrick’s The Shining:

 In possibly the most famous scene from the film, Jack Torrance stalks his wife Wendy throughout the hotel, forcing her to take refuge in the bathroom.
 This close shot, which frames Jack’s face in the broken door, is utterly terrifying and perfectly encapsulates Jack’s mental deterioration.
 We see the madness in Jack’s eyes as he delivers the famous “Here’s Johnny” line and completely understands the fear Wendy must be experiencing.